Skip To Main Content

 Co-Sponsored by the National Association of Certified Valuators and Analysts®

-Deep Dives into the Leading Financial Litigation Areas of Practice
+Deep Dives into the Leading Financial Forensic Areas of Practice

-Unlike most financial litigation training that tends to be general in scope, these programs are a deep dive into methodologies, approaches, investigative techniques, communication skills, and practice building strategies that are being employed by successful and emerging financial litigation analysts.
+Unlike most financial forensics training that tends to be general in scope, these programs are a deep dive into methodologies, approaches, investigative techniques, communication skills, and practice building strategies that are being employed by successful and emerging financial forensics analysts.

 • Bankruptcy, Insolvency, and Restructuring